dotnet/docs-maui/docs/android/deployment/publish-cli.md

     keytool -genkeypair -v -keystore {filename}.keystore -alias {keyname} -keyalg RSA -keysize 2048 -validity 10000
     ```

-    You'll be prompted to provide and confirm a password, followed by other settings.
+    You'll be prompted to provide and confirm a password, followed by your full name, organization unit, organization, city or locality, state or province, and country code.
+This information is not displayed in your app, but is included in your certificate.

     For example, to generate a *myapp.keystore* file in the same folder as your project, with an alias of `myapp`, use the following command: